 The completed tasks in the sidebar remain there until it is either refreshed using the refresh button at the top of the sidebar or it is closed and reopened, which forces it to refresh.
 On mobile devices, as the sidebar collapses automatically, these events happen behind the scenes.

 Whilst open the sidebar allows the user to simply navigate to the next task in the list and so on.

 It is possible to have multiple tasks for the one document; these would be listed in the sidebar and the document header.

-Above shows that a Review Due task and a Read task (skill), both for the same document, have been issued to a user.
+Above shows a Review Due task and a Read task (skill), both issued to a user for the same document.

-Clicking the relevant button the user can complete the tasks.
+By clicking the relevant button, the user can complete the tasks.

 It is important to note that if the user authorises a new version of a controlled document via a compulsory review task in the ‘General’ tab while the sidebar is open then the sidebar closes and refreshes itself.

-A search facility is available by clicking the ‘filter’ icon next to “My Tasks”.
-This reveals two fields - a search field and a dropdown menu, which only displays the task types of any due tasks.
+Two filters are available to help find tasks - a search field and a dropdown menu, which only displays the task types of any due tasks.
 A search term can be entered to locate a particular record but to trigger the search, the magnifying glass icon must be clicked or the keyboard ‘return’ key must be pressed.
 In addition, tasks can be filtered by type when clicking in the field marked, “All Task Types” and selecting an option from the dropdown menu.